Hon'inbō Sansa: Legacy

 Honinbō Sansa was succeeded by a youth named Sugimura, who due to his age, had to wait several years after Sansa's death to re-establish the Hon'inbō house as Hon'inbō San'etsu when he turned twenty.
 However, the title of Meijin was regained by the third head of Hon'inbō, and altogether, seven of the ten generations of historic Meijin were Hon'inbō.
 In addition, all three traditional Kisei ("Go Sages") were Hon'inbō masters.
 (Both Meijin and Kisei are now titles administered by the Nihon Ki-in.)

 The school established by Hon'inbō Sansa, along with the Inoue and Yasui schools, lasted into the 20th century, but struggled without government backing.
 In 1936, the last Hon'inbō master, the controversial Hon'inbō Shūsai, turned selection of the Hon'inbō title over to the Nihon Ki-in.
 (See Honinbō Tournament.)

 In popular culture

-He has been featured in the Japanese manga Hikaru no Go.
+Sansa has been featured in the Japanese manga Hikaru no Go.